UK seeks to reopen Irish deal in Brexit

 The British MPs' call for "alternative arrangements" was not legally-binding on May and passed by just 317 votes to 301.

-But it comes after MPs rejected the existing EU withdrawal accord, largely on grounds of the Irish backstop, by a majority of historic proportions earlier this month.
+But it came after MPs rejected the existing EU withdrawal accord, largely on grounds of the backstop, by a majority of historic proportions earlier this month.

-It also comes amid nerves on markets and among EU allies on the economic damage of a no-deal Brexit.
+It also comes amid nerves on markets and among EU allies on the economic damage if the UK crashed out of the EU with no deal in place.

 The EU reacted by immediately ruling out a renegotiation of the 585-page withdrawal treaty.